ritza-co/replit-docs-2/docs/tutorials/building-a-nineties-inspired-website.md

 The `<html>` tag wraps around all the content and is often called the root element.
 This tag tells the browser that everything enclosed inside this tag is HTML.
 HTML elements can also be nested inside each other.
 All further elements we add will be nested inside the `<html>` element.

-Also, notice how we set the language to USA English by setting the value of the `lang` attribute to `"en-US"`. **We can pass extra information to an HTML element using attributes.**
+Also, notice how we set the language to USA English by setting the value of the `lang` attribute to `"en-US"`.
+We can pass extra information to an HTML element using attributes.

-## The Head
+## The `<head>`

 Inside the `<html>` element, the content is divided into a `<head>` element and a `<body>` element.